-This guest essay is part of our Decade Rewind.
+This guest essay on Schitt’s Creek is part of our Decade Rewind.
 Keep up as we look back at the best, worst, and otherwise interesting movies and shows of the 2010s.

 Chances are, if you have a Netflix account and haven’t been living under a rock, you know the significance behind the term, “FOLD IN THE CHEESE!”
 It’s just one of the many quotable lines from the beloved father/son-written comedy Schitt’s Creek that exemplify the one-of-a-kind hilarity you’re guaranteed when you spend a half-hour with the Rose family.
 That line is yelled back and forth between David Rose (Daniel Levy), former NYC-based art curator, and his mother, Moira (Catherine O’Hara), ex-soap opera actress, while they try to cook family dinner for the first time in possibly their whole lives.
 While that kind of scenario might be hard to relate to, the rest of the family dynamics, while exaggerated, are sure to be similar to just about any viewer’s personal experiences.